albar965/littlenavmap-manual/en/UPDATE.md

 _Little Navmap_ will automatically check its [home page](https://albar965.github.io/) for available updates on startup.
 Frequency and update channels are configurable.
 See below for configuration options.

-You can always check manually for updates by selecting `Help` -&gt; `Check for Updates` in the main menu.
+You can always check manually for updates by selecting `Help` -> `Check for Updates` in the main menu.

 Note that the installation still has to be done manually.